CodeWhispererCoderMilan/disc_project_dev/README.md

 ## _**General**_

 "[] Griefhem" is a text based massive-multiplayer game centered around social deduction (the style of Town of Salem & Among Us), all within a Discord Server.
 It makes use of Discord's API, the main mechanic revolves around roles and channel permissions and the UI makes use of Discord ActionRows and Modals.
 Each player has a single role, namely their place on the social ladder (peasant, merchant, knight etc.) - this role also grants access to specific text channels which serve as our locations (farms, decrepit tunnels etc.).
-Each role has access to its respective ead-only role_commands channel, where each role can use their abilities through ActionRows (buttons + selectMenus).
+Each role has access to its' respective ead-only role_commands channel, where each role can use their abilities through ActionRows (buttons + selectMenus).
 A player's goal is to climb up the ladder to emperor and avoid death using role-specific abilities, combined abilities(involving multiple players) along with schemeing and deceiving within the text channels.

 <a name="Drops System"></a>